pavlozt/ansible-role-fluent-bit/README.md

   record hostname ${HOSTNAME}
   record product something
 ```
+## Tags

+To speed up repeated deployments of the playbook, the following Ansible tags are supported to limit which tasks are run:

+ - install
+ - configure

+If you just need to update the config files, use `--tag configure` to speed up the update.

 ## Dependencies

 By default this role does not depend on any external roles.
 If any such dependency is required please [add them](/meta/main.yml) according to [the documentation](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies)